Lentern/corrections/README.md

 * The microphone audio and the game audio are desynced slightly in this video because I recorded my microphone audio with a separate program.
 I didn't line up the audio properly and this is my fault.

 ## This Resource Pack Fixes Minecraft ([link](https://www.youtube.com/watch?v=x8CY5Kjfefg))
 * The pack has been rewritten.
-Please watch the new video covering it and you can download it here.
+You should watch [the new video covering it](https://www.youtube.com/watch?v=SYeWRhQd9Ro) and you can download it [here](https://github.com/Lentern/Texture-Updates/releases/latest).